 Salvation Army Citadel, on Rochester Row. © Rob Brettle.

 Westminster Catholic Cathedral, or more correctly, the Metropolitan Cathedral of the Most Precious Blood, on Francis Street, was consecrated in 1903.
 From a postcard franked 1907.
 Collection of Mrs. Marion Allen.
-Another old postcard view, this one from Christopher Skottowe's Collection.
+Another old postcard view, this one from Christopher Skottowe's Collection, and another (posted in 1934), from Paul E. Barnett's Collection.
 Two modern views - 1, 2, both © Gerard Doherty (2013).
 Link.

 © Steve Bulman